 - significant experience with different kinds of resonator designs and their performance (not just with the handling of some software)

 A powerful numerical method for resonator design is to define a figure of merit, calculated as the sum of “penalties” for all non-ideal properties, and to minimize that with numerical techniques by varying resonator arm lengths and possibly mirror curvatures.
 Because the figure of merit often has a huge number of local extrema, a Monte-Carlo method is sometimes used for finding the global optimum or at least a good solution.
-Note that the procedure starts with some basic resonator structure, which may have to be varied as long as no good solution is found.
+Note that the procedure starts with some basic resonator structure, which may have to be varied if no good solution can be found.

 Particularly challenging resonator design tasks arise in the context of mode-locked lasers, with combinations of various mode sizes, resonator length constraints, and other complications.

 The RP Photonics Buyer's Guide contains 9 suppliers for resonator design software.
 Among them:

 |||D. Metcalf et al., “Laser resonators containing self-focusing elements”, Appl.
 Opt.
 26 (21), 4508 (1987)|